-NEW HOUSING DEVELOPMENT IN WIGMORE
+SETTLEMENT BOUNDARY AND NEW HOUSING DEVELOPMENT IN WIGMORE

+This policy establishes a new settlement boundary for Wigmore Village.
 Proposals for new housing development within the settlement boundary (Map 3) of Wigmore village will be supported, where the proposed development satisfies the following criteria:

 - a.
-Is small scale development comprising of a group of no more than 11 dwellings; - b.
-Is located on an infill site within the settlement boundary; - c.
+Is small scale development; - b.
+Gives priority to the use of previously developed land and/or the conversion of existing buildings; - c.
 Maintains an appropriate density in keeping with the context of the immediate surrounding area; - d.
-Gives priority to the use of previously developed land and/or the conversion of existing buildings; - e.
-Provides appropriate residential amenity for future occupiers (not located adjacent to noise or nuisance generating agricultural, industrial or commercial activities); - f.
-Reflects the size, role and function of the village and relates well to the existing layout of the village; - g.
-Is of a high standard of design in accordance with Policies WG1 and WG9 (where relevant) and makes a positive contribution to the surrounding environment and landscape; - h.
-Demonstrates an appropriate mix of dwelling sizes and types including affordable housing, where possible to meet local housing needs; - i.
-Ensures appropriate and safe access can be achieved from the existing highway network; - j.
-Does not lead to the loss of existing community facilities, or local green space; - k.
-Ensures sufficient parking is provided on site in accordance with Herefordshire Council's Highway Design Guide; - I. Does not lead to the loss of local employment opportunities, including tourism; and - m.
-Is not at significant risk of flooding and they can demonstrate they will not increase the risk of flooding elsewhere.
+Provides appropriate residential amenity for future occupiers (not located adjacent to noise or nuisance generating agricultural, industrial or commercial activities); - e.
+Reflects the size, role and function of the village and relates well to the existing layout of the village; - f.
+Is of a high standard of design in accordance with Policies WG1 and WG9 (where relevant) and makes a positive contribution to the surrounding environment and landscape; - g.
+Demonstrates an appropriate mix of dwelling sizes and types including affordable housing, where possible to meet local housing needs; - h.
+Ensures appropriate and safe access can be achieved from the existing highway network including provision for pedestrians and cyclists; - i.
+Does not lead to the loss of existing community facilities, or local green space; - j.
+Ensures sufficient parking is provided on site in accordance with Herefordshire Council's Highway Design Guide; - k.
+Does not lead to the loss of local employment opportunities, including tourism; and - I. Is not at significant risk of flooding and can be demonstrated will not increase the risk of flooding elsewhere.